idolawoye/BAGEP/README.md

 Trimmed files will be deposisted in the **fastp** folder.
 A reference genome for mapping should be provided for the bacterial samples, either in .gbk or .fasta format.
 #### Taxonomic classification
 Taxonomic visualization of individual isolate is found in **taxonomy/fastq/**.
 HTML files show interactive Krona plot of taxonomic classification in sequencing reads.
 An example is shown below
+#### Antimicrobial resistance gene detection
+A TAB file named **amr_output** consisting of antimicrobial genes and coverage in the AMR database being used.
 #### Variant detection and Genome alignments
 Alignment of core genomes will be deposited in the **results/** directory as `core.aln`, whole genome alignment in same directory as `core.full.aln` TAB and VCF reports are also generated.
 If you wish to inspect individual variant reports it will be deposited in a folder with the name of the sample as a sub directory in fastq
 #### Phylogenetics